nandlabs/golly-docs/content/docs/_index.md

 title: Golly
 draft: false
 prev: /docs
-next: /docs/cli
+next: /docs/core
 ---

 Welcome to **Golly**, a robust collection of enterprise-grade, open-source libraries written in Go (Golang).
 This project is designed to simplify and enhance the development of modern software systems by providing developers with highly reusable, well-documented utilities tailored to meet enterprise needs.
-Whether you are building scalable microservices, crafting middleware, or handling complex messaging systems, Golly offers solutions to common programming challenges while adhering to Go’s philosophy of simplicity and performance.
+Whether you are building scalable microservices, crafting middleware, or handling complex messaging systems, Golly offers solutions to common programming challenges while adhering to Go's philosophy of simplicity and performance.

 ## Background and Motivation